We may earn affiliate commissions for the recommended products. Learn more.

 This is a feature offered by both NordVPN and Avast SecureLine VPN.
 However, while both services have specialized servers for torrenting, only Avast offers servers dedicated to streaming (which, unfortunately, didn’t manage to unblock Netflix for me).

-In the meantime, NordVPN offers Onion over VPN servers, which combine the Onion Router and a VPN tunnel.
-Also, it also offers Obfuscated servers that might be helpful in countries where VPN use is restricted.
+In the meantime, NordVPN offers Onion over VPN servers, which combine the Onion Router (Tor) and a VPN tunnel.
+Lastly, it also offers Obfuscated servers that might be helpful in countries where VPN use is restricted.

-Avast VPN lets you set up a bunch of rules that would be executed each time the VPN is activated.
-For example, you can choose to turn the VPN on when torrenting, streaming, accessing a certain website, or connecting to unknown networks.
+Avast VPN lets you set up a bunch of rules, which help you to stay protected by automatically connecting to the VPN.
+For example, you can choose to turn the VPN on when torrenting, streaming, accessing banking sites, or connecting to unknown networks.

 Even though NordVPN offers some similar configurations, they are not as flexible as Avast’s.